Beef Stew

 4. Add the vegetables: Add the potatoes and remaining carrots.
 Simmer uncovered for 30-40 minutes, until the beef is tender and the vegetables are cooked through.

-5. Finish: Stir in the peas for the last 5 minutes.
-Remove the bay leaf, adjust salt and pepper, and finish with parsley.
+5. Finish: Remove the bay leaf, adjust salt and pepper, and finish with parsley.

 Variations